worldamazing/plan/docs/overview.md

 > This is the **Primal Wound.** It is the moment the coherence engine is forced to become a distortion engine.

+### The Primal Wound: The Ghost in Your Machine

+This hijacking is the **Primal Wound.**

+It is not a single event that happened and was over.
+It is a **permanent, structural change** in the architecture of your mind.
+It is the installation of a ghost in your own machine.

+It is the quiet, ever-present voice in the back of your head that whispers you are not good enough.
+It is the subtle, physical tension in your jaw and shoulders that never fully goes away.
+It is the exhausting, lifelong, and unconscious work of managing the fortress of your Performance Self.
+It is the reason you feel a profound and inexplicable loneliness even when you are surrounded by people who claim to love you.

+It is the moment your coherence engine was forced to become a distortion engine.
+And it has been running that corrupted code ever since.

-### The Birth of the Fortress: The Performance Self
+### The Birth of the Fortress: The Performance Self and The Cylce of Distortion
 From this single, foundational **act of cognitive self-preservation**—the brilliant, tragic system override where the brain's drive for clarity is sacrificed for the drive for survival—everything else flows.
 The authentic self is buried, and the **Performance Self**—the mask, the puppet, the fortress—is constructed in its place.
 The rest of your life becomes the exhausting and tragic project of defending this fortress.

+> *The **Performance Self**, in its constant, exhausting effort to defend its fortress, operates on a looping, defensive algorithm.
+This algorithm is the **"Cycle of Distortion"**:*
+>
+> - *Dominance (to control the environment)*
+> - *Fear (of being exposed)*
+> - *Shame (the core wound it is hiding)*
+> - Anger (the fiery wall of its defense)*
+>
-> *The old "Cycle of Distortion"—Dominance, Fear, Shame, Anger—is not the bug itself.
-It is the predictable, chaotic noise generated by a billion minds all running this same, corrupted, self-protective software.*
+> *This cycle is not the bug itself; it is the predictable, chaotic noise generated by a billion minds all running this same, corrupted, self-protective software.*

 But the most important truth is this: bugs can be fixed.
 Acknowledging that you are not broken, but are running a piece of faulty, inherited code, is not a cause for despair.
 It is the source of your ultimate power.
 It means your suffering is not a life sentence.
 It is an engineering problem.

 This framework is the patch.
 It is the "defragmentation" tool for the human mind.
 By understanding the mechanics of the bug, we can finally begin the work of debugging ourselves and launching a more stable, more beautiful, and truly coherent **Civilization 2.0.**

 ### Diagnostic Table: Substitutions in the Human Cooperative Engine
 *The Primal Bug isn’t just visible in childhood.
 It scales through every layer of society — from friendships to laws to economies.
-This table traces the cascading substitutions made across the human system: the original function, the distorted overlay, and how each now manifests in daily life and institutional design.*
+A mind that has lost its internal **coherence** can no longer participate in healthy, external **cooperation.** This table traces the cascading substitutions made across the **Human Cooperative Engine**: the original function, the distorted overlay, and how each now manifests in daily life and institutional design.*

 | **Subsystem**               | **Original Function**                             | **Distorted Substitution**                          | **Behavioral Signature**                                | **Structural Signature**                                  |
 | --------------------------- | ------------------------------------------------- | --------------------------------------------------- | ------------------------------------------------------- | --------------------------------------------------------- |